mdavis-xyz/mdavis.xyz/pages/voting/content.md

 * the time America's NSA deliberately lobbied standards group to adopt an encryption algorithm [they knew how to break](https://en.wikipedia.org/wiki/Dual_EC_DRBG), which was subsequently used all over the world
 * the [Stingray attack](https://www.techdirt.com/articles/20110923/17251716080/details-emerging-stingray-technology-allowing-feds-to-locate-people-pretending-to-be-cell-towers.shtml), where governments mimic mobile towers, to execute Man-In-The-Middle attacks on the 2G network.
 (Many voting machines transmit vote totals [over the 2G network](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html).)
 * governments can use laws like [Australia's Assistance and Access bill](https://parlinfo.aph.gov.au/parlInfo/download/legislation/bills/r6195_aspassed/toc_pdf/18204b01.pdf;fileType=application%2Fpdf#search=%22legislation/bills/r6195_aspassed/0000%22) to force technology companies [to secretly install backdoors in their systems](https://thenextweb.com/politics/2018/12/10/australias-horrific-new-encryption-law-likely-to-obliterate-its-tech-scene/One/).
 (Government's around the world are [banning Huawei routers and devices](https://www.abc.net.au/news/2018-08-23/huawei-banned-from-providing-5g-mobile-technology-australia/10155438) from critical infrastructure, solely because they are worried China will use this exact attack.)

+Banks do not need to worry about these kinds of attacks, because their attackers are less formidable, and it's cheaper to just pay to replace the stolen money than mitigate them.

 But scariest of all is the [Ken Thompson Hack](./KTH.pdf).
 Someone may write innocent and strong software for a voting machine, but if that software developer's laptop was infected with this worm, the compiled (computer readable) version of their code can be modified to be different to what they wrote.